 There are several other Nabatean towns in the Negev Desert.
 They are spread along routes linking to the Incense and Spice route.
 They are Haluza, Avdat, and Shivta.
 While Mamshit is the smallest (40 dunams) of the Negev’s Nabatean cities, it is also the best restored.

-At Mamshit During Winter
+Mamshit During Winter

 City Gate

-The entrance gate (#2 on the site plan):
+The entrance gate (#2 on the map):

 The gate was built in the late Roman period.
 It was part of the city’s fortifications and was protected by two watchtowers.
-The gate and towers are marked on the Madaba map (a mosaic map from the 6th century CE, found in a church in the town of Madaba, Jordan), but was burned down and destroyed in the 7th-century CE.
+The gate and towers are marked on the Madaba map (a mosaic map from the 6th century CE, found in a church in the town of Madaba, Jordan) but was burned down and destroyed in the 7th-century CE.

 Note: unless stated otherwise, all quotes were taken from the official site.